rokka-n/lb-sd/README.md

 To run fabio with service discovery, make sure that HOSTNAME env variable is set.

-It should resolve to your local computer IP, e.g:
+It should resolve to your local computer IP or in case if you have read dns server in your network - to fqdn, e.g:
 ```
 export HOSTNAME=$(hostname)
+or
+export HOSTNAME=$(ipconfig getifaddr en0)

 ```
+This is required so consul can perform healthchecks on external (compare to itself) interface, since all services registered with random ports.

 Change folder to fabio and run `docker-compose up -d`.